ncredinburgh/JavaForSmallTeams/process/300_fast_feedback.md

 The build script provides less immediate feedback than the IDE as it must be explicitly triggered.

-Feedback from the build script has a major advantage however as it is repeatable across all machines.
+Feedback from the build script has two major advantages however

+* It is repeatable across all machines
+* With the aid of a CI server we can ensure it is not ignored

 As slower feedback is acceptable from the build script a larger set of static analysis tools can be run from here - usually including a repeat of whatever analysis is run as instant feedback.